-Any firearms I have for sale, usually Browning or Winchester 1885 High
+Firearms I have for sale, usually Browning or Winchester 1885 High Wall

 GunsAmerica under the "handle" of Itchingtodeal.
-Due to the infrequent
+Since the rifles in good

-had BPCRs in inventory until 2001 the rifles were last manufactured by
+Although Browning had BPCRs in inventory until 2001 the rifles were last

-Miroku in 1998, and the Winchester branded versions were only produced by
+manufactured by Miroku in 1998, and the Winchester branded versions were

 If you are a serious buyer I suggest you 1st read the following short article in